PRP Survival Guide

 Videos & Inspirational Posters

-The PRP Support Group is a “Closed Group” where members expect a sharp focus on all things PRP.
-Please post “uplifting” videos as the comment to a post rather than as the post.
+The PRP Facebook Support Group is a “Closed Group” where members expect a sharp focus on all things PRP.
+Please post “uplifting” videos as a comment to a post rather than as the post.
 Also, indicate the relevance to PRP.
 The goal is to minimize visual clutter.

 Unauthorized Selling